Wall Street has come to Oregon's forests. Our research seeks to understand and challenge this new force.

 Motivation: in late 2016 we began researching corporate forest ownership across Western Oregon to understand three things:

-- The connection of forestland ownership to Wall Street investors
+- The connection of forestland ownership to Wall Street investors and a forestry driven by finance.

-- The connection of forestland owners to the so-called county funding crisis and attacks on the Northwest Forest Plan
+- The connection of forestland owners to the so-called county funding crisis and attacks on the Northwest Forest Plan.

 “Over 20 years of work on financial forestry must now be considered in light of the climate crisis.
 We know there is an inherent conflict between financial forestry and managing for large carbon dense forests.”